 Poor handling of direct reflections.

 The Roku Pro Series TV is good for watching sports.
 The TV's amazing SDR brightness means it easily overcomes glare from indirect lighting, but it has poor handling of direct reflections, so any windows directly facing the TV on a sunny day cause mirror-like reflections.
 It has a relatively fast response time when watching content, but there's still some motion blur in fast-paced sports.
 Unfortunately, the corners of the screen are dimmer than the rest of the image, and there's visible dirty screen effect towards the center.
-It also has a narrow viewing angle, making it unsuitable for wide seating arrangements.
+It has a narrow viewing angle, making it unsuitable for wide seating arrangements.
+There are also a few noticeable color artifacts as colors change rapidly on the screen.

 Amazing SDR brightness makes it suitable for bright rooms.